Continued Airworthiness: Assuring a Lifetime of Safe Flight

 During the design verification of a new aircraft type, design life is estimated and assigned to all aircraft built to the type design.
 Traditionally an aircraft is retired when the design life is reached.
 In recent decades, fleet operators have increasingly sought ways of extending the useful life of older aircraft right up to the original design life and possibly beyond.
 These programs are known as “Service Life Recovery” and “Service Life Extension” programs, and encompass a range of structural and operational corrective actions that ensure continued airworthiness.
 Example USAF SLEP (service life extension programs) are illustrated in figure 1 (Perez, 2010).
 A similar program has been recently announced for the F-16 C/D and aims to extend the current design life of 8,000 flight hours to 10,000 flight hours at a minimum (Anon, 2014).
 Fleet operators globally are increasingly faced with challenges associated with aging aircraft, the UK DOD classified 75% of their fleets as “aging” (Reed, 2010).

 Figure 1: Example USAF SLEP programs as of 2010 (NAVAIR Public Release, SPR-10-371)

-This white paper presents some of the challenges associated with managing instrumentation, data and certification over the life-time of a continued airworthiness program.
-Download the Continued Airworthiness: Assuring a Lifetime of Safe Flight white paper to learn more about:
+This white paper presents some of the challenges associated with managing instrumentation, data and certification over the lifetime of a continued airworthiness program.
+Log in and download the white paper to learn more about:

 - Continued Airworthiness